rowanjb/rowanjb.github.io/_pages/cv.md

 Awards
 ------
 * $1,500 Roy Dean Hibbs Memorial Travel Award, 2023
-  * Awarded for a strong presentation at the 2023 Institute for Geophysical Research fall symposium in support of presenting at the 2024 NEMO DRAKKAR meeting in Grenoble, France.
 * $17,500 Canada Graduate Scholarship - Master's (CGS M), 2023
-  * National competition awarded for academic excellence and a promising M.Sc. research proposal.
-Administered by the Natural Sciences and Engineering Research Council of Canada (NSERC).
 * $7,100 Walter H Johns Graduate Fellowship, 2023
-  * Top-up award from the University of Alberta for CGS M winners.
 * $6,000 Mitacs Globalink Research Award, 2019
-  * Awarded in support of a research internship at Aalto University in Helsinki, Finland.
 * $2,800 Professor Bill Milne Memorial Scholarship
-  * Awarded for high academic standing and involvement in a professional association.

 Relevant experience
 ------